13 Amazing Things to do in Korca, Albania – 2022

 5. Devour Qofte

-It was perhaps one of the best things I tried in Korca old bazaar and I am feeling a tad bit sad as I reminisce the flavour as I write this.
+It was perhaps one of the best things I tried in Korca’s old bazaar and I am feeling a tad nostalgic as I reminisce about the flavour while I write this.

 6. Have Korca in Korca

 The brewery itself is not a top site to see, saying from my own experience.
-Though every guidebook or travel enthusiast would recommend going there, I won’t.
-The service at the brewery is not commendable and we waited over 30 minutes for someone to come serve us, asking 2 different waiters for a beer.
-After 30 minutes of no one coming or acknowledging us, we left.
+Though every guidebook or travel enthusiast would recommend going there, I don’t.

 7. Take a nightly Gjiro (walk) down Shen Gjergj

-Doesn’t matter what time of the day it is, these boulevards are filled with people and you would notice a few landmarks along the way like the First Albanian School of Language – another exciting spot for tourists to visit – more about that ahead.
+Doesn’t matter what time of the day it is, these boulevards are filled with people and you will notice a few landmarks along the way.

 8. Visit the museum of medieval art